bchu/bchu.github.io/source/_posts/2013-09-11-photo-embarrassment.markdown

 date: 2013-09-11 10:00
 categories: [product thoughts]
 title: "Photo Embarrassment"
-description: "Similarities between Instagram and Snapchat."
+description: "What do Instagram and Snapchat have in common?
+Reducing self-restrain."
 ---

 Instagram and Snapchat seem to share a common theme: they try to solve the hurdle of photo embarrassment - they find ways to get around our self-restraint with sharing photos. <!-- more --> Instagram does this with filters so that users can create beautiful pictures of mundane scenes.
 Snapchat does this with ephemeral photos that disappear[1].